87andrewh/WeirdAntiCheatIdeas/README.md

 A place for collecting anti-cheat ideas that I find weird or compelling.
 Hopefully, I don't include anything that will come back to bite.

+### My Objective:
+- Minimize the impact of cheaters in FPS games by 2025

 ### Detection:
 - Quantifying impact of cheaters.
 Just player perception?
 If players don't notice, is there a problem?
   - Reports / (players * playtime)?
 Stratify by skill, trust, spending?